singh-man/books/crackingTheCoding/05_bitManipulation.md

 To reduce the space usage, note that we don't need to hang on to the length of each sequence the entire time.
 We only need it long enough to compare each 1s sequence to the immediately preceding 1s sequence.

-Therefore, we canjust walk through the integer doing this, tracking the current 1s sequence length and the previous ls sequence length.
+Therefore, we canjust walk through the integer doing this, tracking the current 1s sequence length and the previous 1s sequence length.
 When we see a zero, update previous Length:

 - If the next bit is a 1, previous Length  should be set to currentLength.
 - If the next bit is a 0, then we can't merge these sequences together.
 So, set previous Length to 0.